 Cash has no potential to grow over time.
 In fact, the investor who goes to cash on the belief that he or she is reducing the risk of portfolio loss is mistaken.
 The longer

 cash is held in a portfolio, the more it loses value.
-Figure 2 shows the inflation-adjusted value of cash since the start of 2009.
+The chart shows the inflation-adjusted value of cash since the start of 2009.

 Instead of helping grow assets, cash in a portfolio becomes a drag on it.

-In this example, the holder of cash would have suffered a $1,322 in value in the period shown.
+In this example, the holder of cash would have suffered a $1,619 decline in value in the period shown.